Mynster9361/mynster9361.github.io/_powershell_modules/actionablemessages/commands/New-AMTimeInput.md

 ```

 ### -value
 Optional default time value for the input.
-Should be in 24-hour format (HH:MM).
+Should be in 24-hour format (HH:mm).
 If not specified, defaults to the current time.

 ```yaml